13 London Road,

 Our thoughts

-If you are unsure of your rights when it comes to request flexible working, or you would like help navigating the legal ramifications of flexible working for your business, feel free to contact us for legal advice and we will be happy to help you.
+We would advise employers to proactively review their policies and rules to ensure that they are not unwillingly discriminating against their employees.
+As was seen in this case, failure to apply PCP has the potential to be discriminatory even when it is not deliberate.
+If you are unsure of your rights when it comes to request flexible working, or you would like help navigating the legal ramifications of flexible working for your business, feel free to contact us for legal advice and we will be happy to assist you.

 Have questions about this article?
 Get in touch today!